-The SEM_MATCH table function accepts the syntax for the graph pattern in which a sequence of triple patterns is enclosed within curly braces.
+The SEM\MATCH table function accepts the syntax for the graph pattern in which a sequence of triple patterns is enclosed within curly braces.
 The period is usually required as a separator unless followed by the OPTIONAL, FILTER, UNION, or GRAPH keyword.
 With this syntax, you can do any combination of the following:

-- Use the OPTIONAL construct to retrieve results even in the case of a partial match - Use the FILTER construct to specify a filter expression in the graph pattern to restrict the solutions to a query - Use the UNION construct to match one of multiple alternative graph patterns - Use the GRAPH construct (explained in GRAPH Keyword Support) to scope graph pattern matching to a set of named graphs
+- Use the OPTIONAL construct to retrieve results even in the case of a partial match - Use the FILTER construct to specify a filter expression in the graph pattern to restrict the solutions to a query - Use the UNION construct to match one of multiple alternative graph patterns - Use the GRAPH construct (explained in GRAPH Keyword Support) to scope graph pattern matching to a set of named graphs for use in FILTER clauses.

-In addition to arithmetic operators (+, -, , I), Boolean operators and logical connectives (||, &&, !), and comparison operators (<, >, <=, >=, =, !=), several built-in functions are available for use in FILTER clauses.
 Table 1-13 lists built-in functions that you can use in the FILTER clause.
-In the Description column of Table 1-13, I, I, and I are arguments of the appropriate types.
+In the Description column of Table 1-13, x, y, and z are arguments of the appropriate types.

+In addition to arithmetic operators (+, -, \, /), Boolean operators and logical connectives (||, &&, !), and comparison operators (<, >, <=, =, !=), several built-in functions are available